 Business Collapse and Unemployment

 They are totally wrong.
 Unfortunately, unemployment levels are massive and still growing.
 Several airlines already declared bankruptcy.
-Some of them are: Avianca from Colombia, Virgin Australia, Trans States airlines from the US, Compass airlines also from the US and many others.
-Rolls Royce announced 9000 job losses in the UK, Nissan shuts down its Barcelona plant in Spain with 3000 redundancies and another 25000 jobs indirectly threatened.
+Some of them are Avianca from Colombia, Virgin Australia, Trans States airlines from the US, Compass airlines also from the US, and many others.
+Rolls Royce announced 9000 job losses in the UK, Nissan shuts down its Barcelona plant in Spain with 3000 redundancies, and another 25000 jobs were indirectly threatened.

 The recession is going to be bigger than the 2008 recession.
 It will take years for the world economy to recover not months or weeks.
 The numbers are already massive and still growing.
 As I just said, the economy is not going to be back to where it was within a year that’s for sure.
 So why is the stock market still high?
 What is that’s still driving equity prices?
 It is the Fed’s liquidity.

 The Fed and its proxies are doing it one way or the other.
 They are squeezing people out of the bond market indirectly, by enabling certain parties to buy equities, support the market, and support liquidity.

 It is important to support equity prices because that supports employment, supports the middle class and it also supports the rich.
 In addition, it is also important to support the property market because it supports the middle class.

 If you let stocks, bonds, and property go down you will have an economic collapse.
 Anyhow, we already have economic collapse and this is called unemployment.
 The Fed and the government are propping up the rest of the economy by printing money, which is exactly what governments did for hundreds of years, to deal with similar issues.
 Pumping money into the economy and in the end creating inflation.
 In fact, inflation has always been the end result.